Our History and Impact

 - Began championing a two-generation (2 Gen) approach across all of our programming to improve whole family health and well-being

 - Implemented Mobility Mentoring®—an evidence-based educational/economic mobility coaching strategy designed to break intergenerational cycles of poverty across our agency

 - Deepened our evidence-based practices throughout our organization

-- Developed and piloted a groundbreaking new Executive Functioning Across Generations©, 2Gen curriculum to boost brain development for preschoolers and their parents
+- Developed and piloted a groundbreaking new Executive Functioning Across Generations©, 2Gen curriculum designed to boost brain power and calm preschool classrooms

 Explore our rich history.

 The Family Partnership, as it is known today, was founded in 1878 as the Minneapolis Humane Society to protect and serve children that were being abused or exploited.
 Explore the rich history of The Family Partnership in A Splendid Work: 125 Years (published in 2003).
 The engaging narrative describes the challenges families and individuals in Minneapolis have faced and how our work has continually transformed to meet the needs of the most vulnerable in our community.

 Are you passionate about supporting our mission of building strong families, vital communities and better futures for children?
 As a supporter you can invest in children and families to reach their full potential and live as contributing members of healthier, prosperous communities.